Renal pelvis or ureter cancer

-The causes of this cancer are not completely known.
+The exact causes of this cancer are not known.
 Long-term (chronic) irritation of the kidney from harmful substances removed in the urine may be a factor.
 This irritation may be caused by:

-- Kidney damage due to overexposure to medicines, especially ones for pain (analgesic nephropathy)
+- Kidney damage from medicines, especially ones for pain (analgesic nephropathy)

 - Exposure to certain dyes and chemicals used to manufacture leather goods, textiles, plastics, and rubber